jan4843/janv.it/_posts/2023-03-21-postgres-container-file-backup.md

----
-title: Storing Postgres container databases as files for easier backups
+# Storing Postgres container databases as files for easier backups
----

 In [my servers setup](https://github.com/jan4843/infrastructure), each service gets its own directory in `/opt` with a Docker Compose file.
 Static configuration files go in `/opt/$SERVICE/config`.
 When a services produces some data it needs to maintain its state, that is also stored in `/opt/$SERVICE/data`.
 This way, each service is encapsulated and can, for example, be moved to another host simply by moving its directory (and a `docker compose up`).
 More importantly, services can easily be backed up.